The laws concerning higher education

 Certain general and basic principles of administrative law (legality, objectivity and proportionality) are now explicit provisions in the new act.

-When it comes to access for involved parties, the current act states that a party is entitled to have access to the material that has been brought into the matter, provided that the matter concerns the exercise of public power in relation to someone.
-This provision will be extended so that the party will have the right to access all material brought into a case, regardless of the type of case.
+When it comes to access for involved parties, the previous act stated that a party is entitled to have access to the material that has been brought into the matter, provided that the matter concerns the exercise of public power in relation to someone.
+This provision has been extended in the new act so that the party has the right to access all material brought into a case, regardless of the type of case.
 This extension seems to involve increased administrative processing in all types of cases.

 The obligation to use an interpreter and to translate documents when the public authority is in contact with someone who does not speak Swedish is reinforced in the new act.
 The same applies if the public authority is in contact with someone with a disability that severely limits their ability to see, hear or speak.